mtthss/easy21/README.md

 The code is structured in two main classes

 - Agent:
-  Implementing a suitable RL algorithm to learn to play blackjack from experience.
+  Implements a suitable reinforcement learning algorithm to learn to play blackjack from experience.

 - Environment:
   Provides feedback to user's actions, by providing a state representation and a reward signal.